-The planning methodology that we have adopted is built around the concepts of issues and issue areas.
-Issue areas are broad categories of prime importance: they highlight the priorities of our customers--Agency management, the Congress, and the American people -- and contain numbers of narrower topics or individual issues.
+The planning methodology that we have adopted is built around the concepts of issue areas and issues.
+Issue areas are broad categories of prime importance: they highlight the priorities of our customers -- Agency management, the Congress, and the American people -- and contain a number of narrower topics or individual issues.
 The individual issues, expressed as questions, represent an assessment of the most significant concerns facing the NEA.

 The methodology also includes the formulation of annual audit work plans.
-Defining the work to be done during a given fiscal year, the annual plan: identifies individual jobs; assigns priorities; links jobs to the strategic issue areas; allocates staff among issues and issue areas; and serves as a device for communicating with Endowment officials.
+The annual plan defines the work to be done by: identifying individual jobs; assigning priorities; linking jobs to the strategic issue areas; allocating staff among issue areas and issues; and serving as a device for communicating with NEA officials.
 The work plans will, of course, require periodic updates to reflect shifts in issue emphasis as well as changes in audit resources.